 Sometime during the night my Viking River cruise ship left the castles of the Middle Rhine behind and turned left onto the Main River.
 Just east of Frankfurt we crossed over into Bavaria, an area of Germany that most associate with snow-capped alps, giant mugs of beer, alpine meadows, and Lederhosen.
-I was quickly disavowed of any such notions, however, upon arrival in Miltenberg, which is located in the Lower Franconia district of Bavaria.
+I was quickly disavowed of any such notions, however, upon arrival in Miltenberg.
+One of the most adorable of all the Bavarian villages, Miltenberg is located in the Lower Franconia district of Bavaria.

 “We are Franconians, not Bavarians,” our tour guide said emphatically and with a little laugh.

 Although Upper Franconia, Lower Franconia, and Middle Franconia constitute the three northernmost districts of Bavaria, they have a much different history than the rest of the State.
 They take their name from the Franks, a Germanic tribe that had conquered most of western Europe by the mid-8th century.
 After Napoleon defeated the Holy Roman Empire in 1806, Bavaria became a kingdom and the Franconian districts were subsequently annexed to Bavaria in 1815.